adarshk007/adarshk007/README.md

 Here are some ideas to get you started: -->
 - 👨 Myself Adarsh Kumar Choudhary
 - 🔭 I’m currently working on Python, Nest & Go
-- 🌱 I’m currently learning graphQL & Kafka, DynamoDB
+- 🌱 I’m currently learning redis(working) & Kafka, DynamoDB
 - 👯 I’m looking to collaborate on Python & Go based projects.
 - 💬 Ask me about Games & War Documentaries.
 - 📫 How to reach me via mail